-We believe that our cash balance is adequate to fund our basic budgeted operations into the third quarter of 2023.
+We believe that our cash balance, as supplemented by the October 2022 financing, is adequate to fund our basic budgeted operations into the fourth quarter of 2023.
 However, our future results of operations involve significant risks and uncertainties.
 Our ability to execute our operating plan beyond that time depends on our ability to obtain additional funding via the sale of equity and/or debt securities, a strategic transaction or otherwise.
 We plan to actively pursue all available financing alternatives; however, there can be no assurance that we will obtain the necessary funding.
 Other than the uncertainties regarding our ability to obtain additional funding, there are currently no known trends, demands, commitments, events or uncertainties that are likely to materially affect our liquidity.